danielsaidi/StoreKitPlus/README.md

 ## Getting started

-The [online documentation][Documentation] has a guide to get started with StoreKitPlus.
+The StoreKitPlus online documentation has a [getting-started guide][Getting-Started] that will help you get started with StoreKitPlus.

 ## Documentation

-The [online documentation][Documentation] contains more information, code examples etc. and makes it easy to overview the various parts of the library.
+The [online documentation][Documentation] has articles, code examples etc. that let you overview the various parts of the library.

-The online documentation is currently iOS only.
+The online documentation is currently iOS-specific.
 To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.